Zacaria/apidays-2023/docs/Presentation.md

 ---

-Forget TypeScript
+Forget TypeScript <!-- .element: class="fragment" data-fragment-index="1" -->

-Choose Rust to build
+Choose Rust to build <!-- .element: class="fragment" data-fragment-index="2" -->

-Robust, Fast and Cheap APIs
+Robust, Fast and Cheap APIs <!-- .element: class="fragment" data-fragment-index="3" -->

 note:

 But today I'm going to suggest you to

-Forget Typescript

-note:
+Forget Typescript and choose Rust to build your Robust, fast, and cheap APIs

 It's not a tutorial, I'll try to give maximum elements to help guide your decision making.